Deadly Rooms of Death: Sequels

 The second game in the series, DROD: Journey to Rooted Hold, was released on April 1, 2005 for Windows, Linux, and Mac.
 It follows Beethro, whose nephew suddenly ran off.
 While searching for Halph, Beethro ended up under the world's surface, being chased by a fiend.
 Everything is viewed from a top-down perspective, and the player is able to see the monsters and other objects in each room visited.
 Each level is designed so that there is only one way in and out.
 The movement is turn-based, meaning that each time a button is pressed, Beethro will move by one step in the desired direction.
 As soon as an action is done, the nearby foes will make their move as well.
 Since there are no hit points, any contact with enemies or traps will result in a life loss.
 Also called DROD 2.0, the game includes many new additions and improvements, such as an expanded plot complete with in-game dialogue, higher resolution graphics; better user interfaces in both the editor and in game; new monsters and puzzle elements; additional customizability for holds, scripting system and connectivity to an online DROD database.

 The third game in the series, DROD: The City Beneath, or DROD 3.0, was released in April 2007.
 It includes all the features of Journey to Rooted Hold, plus a complete new official hold with in-game dialog, three new design styles, and further enhanced customizability and networking.
 Cut scene support, a ray-traced lighting system and variables that allow non-linear plot progression are the most prominent new features of DROD:TCB.

 As an extra game, DROD RPG was released on September 12, 2008.
 Created by Mike Rimer, DROD RPG is a DROD game coupled with several RPG elements including hitpoints, equipment, and the ability to change weapons.
 The game takes the DROD franchise in a new direction and features a new character, Tendry, a member of the stalwart army, who tries to find his way to the surface world.
 Some of the older puzzle elements were changed to reflect the RPG style, including keys to open doors that used to open under other conditions.

 A fifth game named DROD 4: Gunthro and the Epic Blunder was released April 1, 2012 - it included a couple of new game elements, and three new graphical and music styles, as well as the inclusion of some more scripting capabilities.
 DROD 4 is a prequel to the original story, and, although it was released after the others, is set before the "Journey to Rooted Hold".

 A sixth game, titled DROD 5: The Second Sky, was released on June 21, 2014.
-This is the epic conclusion to the story of Beethro.
+This is the conclusion to the story of Beethro.
 It features new weapon types, overworld maps, and additional scripting, sound and voice support.